Shravyathaniparthi/606-Capstone-project/README.md

-# 606 Sentiment Analysis on amazon reviews capstone-project
+ Sentiment Analysis on amazon reviews